xmooncake/workflow/README.md

 The app was first written roughly two years ago per client's request, as I was using setState for everything back then you can imagine how unreadable and unmaintable it was.
 About a year ago it was rewritten using Bloc architecture.
 </div>

-## Important Notice

-**Please note**: This project cannot be run as is because the required API keys are connected to private company servers, which cannot be shared due to confidentiality agreements.

 ## UI Showcase